ssoranno/RobotProject/README.md

 The Pmod 8LD is connected to port JF<br>
 The IR sensors are connected to the top rows of port JE<br>
 The 2 servo motors is connected to the bottom of port JD<br>

+## Design Approach
+This Robot uses the IR sensors to follow a black line on a white background.